MONEI/eslint-enforce-package-type/README.md

 The rule accepts an options object with the following properties:

 - `enforceType`: The type to enforce ("module" or "commonjs").
 Defaults to "module".

+### Auto-fix

+This rule supports the `--fix` option.
+When enabled, it will:

+- Add the `type` field if it's missing
+- Change the `type` field value to match the enforced type
+- Preserve all other fields and formatting

 ### Examples